rudderlabs/rudderstack-docs/destinations/crm/delighted.md

 ## Getting Started

-Before configuring your source and destination on the RudderStack, please verify if the source platform is supported by Delighted by referring to the table below:
+Before configuring your source and destination on the RudderStack, verify if the source platform is supported by Delighted by referring to the table below:

 | **Connection Mode** | **Web**       | **Mobile**    | **Server**    |
 | :------------------ | :------------ | :------------ | :------------ |